Phospho-SLP-76 (Ser376) cellular kit

-PLCg1 (Phospholipase C gamma 1) is a cytoplasmic tyrosine kinase which plays a crucial role in signal transduction.
-Upon cell stimulation, PLCg1 interacts with tyrosine kinase receptor and others, like T cell receptors, leading to the activation by phosphorylation of its catalytic domain at Ty783.
+PLCgamma1 is a phosphoinositide-specific phospholipase that generates second messengers and plays a crucial role in signal transduction.
+Upon cell stimulation, PLCgamma 1 interacts with tyrosine kinase receptors and others, like T cell receptors, leading to the activation by phosphorylation at Ty783.

 The Total PLCg1 assay quantifies the expression level of PLCg1 in a cell lysate.
 Unlike Western Blot, the assay is entirely plate-based and does not require gels, electrophoresis, or transfer.
 The Total-PLCg1 assay uses two labeled antibodies, one coupled to a donor fluorophore and the other to an acceptor.
 Both antibodies are highly specific for a distinct epitope on the protein.
 In the presence of PLCg1 in a cell extract, the addition of these conjugates brings the donor fluorophore into close proximity with the acceptor and thereby generates a FRET signal.
 Its intensity is directly proportional to the concentration of the protein present in the sample, and provides a means of assessing the protein's expression under a no-wash assay format.

 The two-plate protocol involves culturing cells in a 96-well plate before lysis, then transferring lysates to a 384-well low volume detection plate before the addition of Total-PLCg1 HTRF detection reagents.
 This protocol enables the cells' viability and confluence to be monitored.